 Quedlinburg castle hill

-Quedlinburg castle hill is the main sight of the Quedlinburg old town.
-From the castle square (Schlossplatz), we passed many colourful half-timbered houses, climbed the stairs on the right side to the top of the castle hill.
+Quedlinburg Castle Hill is the focal point of the Quedlinburg old town.
+As we crossed the castle square (Schlossplatz), we encountered many vibrant half-timbered houses.
+Choosing the stairs on the right, we ascended to the summit of the castle hill.
+Positioned in the petite castle garden, we relished panoramic views of the old town from the rooftop.

 Counter Stones (Gegensteine near Ballenstedt, part of Devil’s Wall)

-From a distance, the impressive sandstone rocks with summit cross appear mystical to the viewer, as if thrown by the “devil’s hand” into the middle of the flat landscape.
-We followed the staircase carved into the large counter stone to the top of the sandstone rock.
-There is a walkway on the ridge of the rock.
-Walking along the rim, we marveled at the uniqueness of nature and the vegetation of the area.
+From a distance, the striking sandstone rocks with a summit cross seemed almost mystical, as if the “devil’s hand” had tossed them into the heart of the flat landscape.
+We ascended the staircase carved into the substantial counter stone, reaching the pinnacle of the sandstone rock.
+A walkway along the ridge offered stunning views.
+Strolling along the edge, we couldn’t help but marvel at the distinctiveness of nature and the lush vegetation in the area.

 Stiege Castle

-On the way to the next stop, we accidentally found this place.
-The castle has a picturesque lake setting.
-We had a short walk along the lake and captured amazing scenes.
+On our way to the next destination, we came cross this charming place.
+The castle is surrounded by a picturesque lake.
+We took a brief stroll along the water and captured some truly amazing scenes.

 Walkenried Monastery

-The monastery with its unique Gothic cloisters is part of the “Mines of Rammelsberg, Historic Town of Goslar, and Upper Harz Water Management System” world heritage site.
-Its architecture includes such as the double-naved Gothic wing of the cloisters and the Fountain House.
-The museum presents the past world through modern forms of interpretation and extensive exhibitions.
+The monastery is an integral part of the “Mines of Rammelsberg, Historic Town of Goslar, and Upper Harz Water Management System” world heritage site.
+Its architectural highlights include the double-naved Gothic wing of the cloisters and the Fountain House.
+The museum offers a modern interpretation of the past world through comprehensive exhibitions.

 Conclusion

-We were happy with our 5-Day Itinerary in Germany’s Harz Mountains.
-Unknown to much of the outside world, the Harz region is a great place for family holidaymakers and adventure lovers.
-If we go there again, we will plan longer hiking along the Devil’s Wall (Teufelsmauer) and go from one village to the other.
-Shuttle services are available for the hikers, make the hiking activities easier to plan.
+We were satisfied with our 5-Day Itinerary in Germany’s Harz Mountains.
+Unknown to much of the outside world, the Harz region is a great place for family holidaymakers and adventure enthusiasts alike.
+Should we revisit, we would extend our hiking adventures along the Devil’s Wall (Teufelsmauer) and explore the interconnecting villages.
+Shuttle services are readily available for hikers, simplifying the planning of hiking activities.

-While the small villages and modest resort towns are starting points for many activities, the bigger towns such as Goslar and Quedlinburg are also possible gateways for excursions.
-But to get around freely, it is better to rent a car.
+While the smaller villages and quaint resort towns serve as excellent starting points for various activities, the larger towns like Goslar and Quedlinburg also serve as potential gateways for excursions.
+For convenient exploration, renting a car is advisable.